earthcubearchitecture-project418/p418Vocabulary/README.md

 ## Approach

+The preferred format for schema.org markup by its harvesters is JSON-LD.
+For a primer on JSON-LD, see [https://json-ld.org/](https://json-ld.org/)

 To produce quality schema.org, all extensions to schema.org classes will be made through the use of the recommended property [schema:additionalType](https://schema.org/additionalType).

 The gdx: vocabulary will extend schema.org using rdfs:subClassOf in it's formal ontology, but in schema.org this doesn't translate into the use of JSON-LD's [@type](https://www.w3.org/TR/json-ld/#syntax-tokens-and-keywords) as traditional RDF publishing would encourage.